Oldboy (2003 film): Plot

-Dae-su searches for his daughter, but gives up after learning she was adopted and emigrated.
-Focusing on his captors, he eats at Chinese restaurants until he identifies which one prepared his prison meals.
-Chasing a deliveryman, Dae-su finds a private prison where people pay to have others incarcerated.
-He tortures and interrogates the warden, Mr. Park, who divulges that Dae-su was imprisoned for "talking too much".
-Park's guards attack Dae-su, but he fights his way through.
+Dae-su and Mi-do attempt to track down Dae-su's daughter, but relent after being informed that she has been adopted by a foreign family.
+After identifying the restaurant that prepared his prison meals and following a delivery driver, Dae-su locates his former prison, which he discovers is a private facility where people pay to have others incarcerated.
+He tortures and interrogates the warden, Park, who claims Dae-su was imprisoned for "talking too much."
+Dae-su escapes after fighting off Park's thugs.

-Dae-su reconnects with Joo-hwan, who now works at an internet café.
-Dae-su becomes suspicious of Mi-do and binds her, but his captor calls and sends him to a neighboring apartment.
-Using the pseudonym "Evergreen", he gives Dae-su an ultimatum: if he can uncover his motive within five days, Evergreen will remotely deactivate his pacemaker; otherwise, Evergreen will kill Mi-do.
-Dae-su returns to Mi-do to find Park and his thugs molesting her.
-Park prepares to torture Dae-su, but stops when Evergreen sends a briefcase of cash; Dae-su threatens to remove Park's hand, but Park leaves.
-Mi-do is upset by the ultimatum, but she and Dae-su grow closer and have sex in a love hotel.
+Dae-su's captor, calling himself "Evergreen", sets up a meeting with Dae-su and promises to commit suicide by remotely deactivating his pacemaker if Dae-su uncovers his motive within five days; otherwise, Evergreen will kill Mi-do.
+Dae-su returns to Mi-do's apartment to find Park and his thugs molesting her.
+Park prepares to torture Dae-su, but stops when Evergreen sends a briefcase of cash.
+Dae-su threatens to cut off Park's hand before the latter leaves.